quil-lang/qvm/README.md

 ```
 docker pull rigetticomputing/qvm
 ```
 This will download the qvm code.
-To run this qvm run
+To start the QVM, run
 ```
-docker run rigetticomputing/qvm
+docker run rigetticomputing/qvm -p 5000:5000
 ```
-This should start the QVM on the default port:5000.
+This should start the QVM on the default port 5000.
 You should see a welcome message!